sonyarianto/sony-ak-knowledge-center/How to prevent Wordpress from asking FTP during plugin installation.md

 define('FS_METHOD', 'ssh2'); // this is fix
 ```
 That's it now go to your `Wordpress` admin and try to install any plugin.

+Or you can set ownership on your Wordpress folder to web server user.
+Example like below.

+1. Go to your WP folder from SSH
+2. Just type `sudo chown -R apache:apache *`